We are dedicated to your child’s early education!

 Covenant Schools is one of the few preschools that have obtained a Five-Star rating.

-Covenant Schools is honored, for the third time, to be a New Mexico 2017 Top Workplace Award winner!
+Covenant Schools is honored for the fifth time, to be a New Mexico 2019 Top Workplace Award winner!

 This important award is actually determined by the very employees who work for us through an employee feedback survey.
 Read more HERE!